How we use your information

 Please see below our Data Protection Privacy Notice for Patients

-Please click here to view Data Protection Privacy Notice for Patients
+Please click here to view Data Protection Privacy Notice

 FROM 1st JULY 2015 YOUR RECORD WILL BE MADE AVAILABLE TO OTHER LOCAL CARE PROVIDERS.